kartverket/github-workflows/README.md

 1. Legacy branch protection rules are not supported.
 Your repo needs to use the more modern branch rulesets
 2. The Octo STS app needs to be added to the rulesets bypass list so that it can merge the PR
 3. A trust file called `.github/chainguard/auto-update.sts.yaml` needs to exist to allow the workflow to get a valid GitHub token
+4. If you use branch protection rules, and `Restrict who can push to matching branches` is checked, then you must add the octo-sts app to the allowlist.
+5. If you use branch protection rules, and `Require a pull request before merging` is checked, then you must add octo-sts to `Allow specified actors to bypass required pull requests`.
 ### Example

 Example usage in `.github/workflows/auto-merge.yml`: